What are Opiates?

 Opiate Effects and Abuse

 Opiates give you a euphoric and tranquil feel when you take them in an amount that exceeds what was prescribed.
 There is a euphoric and carefree feeling that you experience when taking pain killers.
 Once opiates are taken on a regular basis, the need for that feeling may lead to destructive patterns of drug abuse.
 Once becoming addicted, an individual will have compulsive drug-seeking behavior like theft, lying to get money, and may include seeing multiple doctors for prescriptions.
-As a last resort of desperation, a person may choose to get heroin, which closely mimics the effects of opiates.
-Despite people knowing the dangers of heroin, it is still commonly purchased off the streets because of easy availability and lower price then opiate pills.
+As a last resort of desperation, a person may choose to get heroin, which closely mimics the effects of opiates at a cheaper price.

 Symptoms of Opiate Abuse: